sebastianspicker/rae/docs/INDEX.md

 ## Context
-This page tracks bootstrap decisions for index during steady build work.
+This page keeps the current index guidance concise after earlier rough notes.

 ## Usage
-- Rewrote the docker explanation around the maintained behavior.
+- Made the hugo assumptions easier to check later.

+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Notes